 At Think Company, we regularly work with pharmaceutical companies that face these challenges.
 While the solutions may initially seem obvious to people new to this industry, our experience has taught us that there are many considerations when balancing personalization and privacy in the healthcare industry.
 These challenges require an expert’s touch.

-We’ll share some of our best practices here, discussing how pharmaceutical brands can provide the personalized experiences that users expect while working within the constraints of a highly-regulated industry.
+We’ll share some of our best practices here, discussing how pharmaceutical brands can provide the personalized digital experiences that healthcare users—patients and HCPs—expect while working within the constraints of a highly-regulated industry.

 Best practices for personalization in healthcare

-Consistent content tagging is a great way to help with this.
-By tagging your content internally, you can more easily group relevant content and appropriate audiences and make it easier for users to search on your site.
+Consistent content tagging is a great way to help ensure your content is searchable and easily consumable.
+By tagging your content internally, you can more easily group relevant content and appropriate audiences making it easier for users to search on your site or medical portal.

 On the legal side of things, tagging makes it easy for compliance folks and legal reviewers to see precisely what will appear if a user does a specific search.
 This ability is crucial for reducing unintentional claims and related legal issues.